 Landscapes and natural beauty are usually at the forefront of a trip around New Zealand.
 But fascinating stories and more context to the places you’re visiting can be found in the country’s museums.
-We’ve listed the best museums in New Zealand so you know which ones you can’t miss!
-From free regional museums displaying amazing Maori artefacts to mind-blowing private collections, there are museums to suit all tastes and interests.
+We’ve listed the best museums in New Zealand so you know which ones you can’t miss.
+From free regional museums displaying amazing Maori artefacts to mind-blowing private collections, there are museums in New Zealand to suit all tastes and interests.

 1. Te Papa Tongarewa – The Museum of New Zealand

-Easily the most iconic museum in New Zealand, Te Papa Tongarewa, which locals simply call the “Te Papa Museum” is a place where you can get lost for hours.
+Easily the most iconic museum in New Zealand, Te Papa Tongarewa, which locals simply call the “Te Papa Museum“, is a place where you can get lost for hours.
 The museum has a huge collection of artefacts and interactive displays across the categories of art, history, taonga Maori, Pacific cultures and natural history.
 Don’t miss the exhibitions outside too!
-While the museum is free, there are guided experiences available, which you can learn more about on Viator or Tripadvisor.
-Plus, check out 10 Reasons Why The Te Papa Museum is Simply Unmissable for more about the exhibitions.
+While the museum is free, there are guided experiences available, which you can learn more about and book on Viator, Tripadvisor or Klook.
+Plus, check out 10 Reasons Why The Te Papa Museum is Simply Unmissable for more details about the exhibitions.

 Location: 55 Cable Street, Te Aro, Wellington, North Island.